 A number of Friendship links were made over the years with other clubs in Harrogate, Laguna Beach and Alameda in California and Sion in Switzerland.
-Although the others are no longer in place, the link with Harrogate is still going strong after 40 years.
-A new friendship link has been established in the last year with S.I.Kathmandu.
+Although the others are no longer in place, the link with Harrogate is still going strong after 40 years and a new friendship link has been established in recent years with S.I.Kathmandu.

 Also in 1948, recognising there were many elderly ladies in need of companionship, a club was established for ladies over 70 who were living alone in the community.
 The ‘Over 70 Club’ met one afternoon a week until 1970, supported and ‘staffed’ by Soroptimists who provided warmth, company and a range of activities.

 Fundraising – in excess of £90,000 has been raised and been used to help the work of many groups and organisations including: